Morse-Bott cohomology from homological perturbation theory: Introduction

 The remaining problem of applying the minimal construction in applications is constructing a flow category.
-In \S \ref{s7}, we construct flow categories in the finite dimensional Morse-Bott theory.
-In general, geometric perturbation, i.e. perturbing metrics in Morse theory and perturbing almost complex structures in Floer theory, may not be enough to guarantee the transversality assumption, hence one needs to apply some abstract perturbation.
-In fact, our minimal construction is applicable to polyfold theory.
-We can enrich a flow category, i.e. a system of manifolds to a system of polyfolds with Fredholm sections, and the boundaries/corners of the polyfolds come from transverse fiber products of polyfolds, we will refer this system as polyflow category.
-Then we can find a coherent perturbation scheme, and apply the abstract perturbation theorem for polyfold from \cite{hofer2017polyfold} to get a flow category.
+In \S \ref{s7}, we construct flow categories for the finite dimensional Morse-Bott theory using geometric methods.
+In general, geometric perturbations, i.e.\ perturbing metrics in Morse theory and perturbing almost complex structures in Floer theory, may not be enough to guarantee the transversality assumption, hence one needs to apply some abstract perturbations.
+In fact, our minimal construction is applicable to the polyfold theory.
+We can enrich a flow category, i.e.\ a system of manifolds to a system of polyfolds with sc-Fredholm sections, and the boundaries/corners of the polyfolds come from transverse fiber products of polyfolds.
+We will refer this system as a polyflow category.
+Then we can find a coherent perturbation scheme and apply the abstract perturbation theorem for polyfolds from \cite{hofer2017polyfold} to get a flow category.
 In the presence of a group action, the theorem above on equivariant cohomology requires $G$-equivariant transversality.
-But we know that $G$-equivariant transversality is obstructed sometimes.
-In general, we need to apply the Borel construction to the whole polyflow category instead of the flow category.
+But we know that $G$-equivariant transversality is typically obstructed.
+In general, we need to apply the Borel construction using quotient theorems from \cite{quotient} to the whole polyflow category instead of the flow category.